RHabereder/zero-to-k8s/README.md

 install_tools
 ```

-And fire it ip with
+And fire it up with
 ```
 ./startup.sh
 ```